 Name of Worker:

-Address (inc. Postcode):
+Address (inc. Postcode) :

 Telephone Number:

 Mobile Number:

 Email Address:

 Declaration

-I understand the nature of the e work that I am to do with the young people.
+I understand the nature of the work that I am to do with the young people.

-d understood the church's Child Protection Policy including the 'Good working with young people' and I will follow these guidelines.
+I confirm that I have read and understood the church's Child Protection Policy including the 'Good Practice Guidelines for those working with young people' and I will follow these guidelines.

-esting two references from: someone who has experience of my paid work children and/or the leadership of my previous church.
+I consent to the church requesting two references from: someone who has experience of my paid work and/or my volunteering with children and/or the leadership of my previous church.

-aware that details of pending rds Check if appointed to a position working with young people.
-I am g prosecutions, previous convictions, cautions, or bindovers against me will other relevant information which may be known to the police, Department for Education and Skills.
+I consent to a Criminal Records Check if appointed to a position working with young people.
+I am aware that details of pending prosecutions, previous convictions, cautions, or bindovers against me will be disclosed along with any other relevant information which may be known to the police, Department of Health or the Department for Education and Skills.

-I do not have a criminal reco rd/I have a criminal record as disclosed (Please delete as appropriate)
+I do not have a criminal record/I have a criminal record as disclosed (Please delete as appropriate)

 Criminal Record Disclosure

-If there are things I do not ur the appropriate young people nderstand or if I have reason to be concerned about a child I will check with e's leader.
+If there are things I do not understand or if I have reason to be concerned about a child I will check with the appropriate young people's leader.

+Signed: D

-Signed: Date:
+Date: